top of page

 I visited the doctor, was given a prescription and sent on my way, never once linking it to perimenopause.
 It was only around a month or so later that I was filling in my Balance App (an excellent menopause symptom tracking app that I recommend everyone starts using from the onset of symptoms) that I suddenly noticed that heartburn was on there.

 Ever curious around this subject, I did some digging and discovered that it is surprisingly common at perimenopause.
-T
+This got me thinking about other less well known symptoms and the fact that the majority of women probably don't link them to their hormonal transition.